-Internet of Things (IoT), the interconnection of sensors embedded in objects to send and receive data, already started bringing revolutionary changes in life in the society.
-This is accomplished through interconnectivity that helps industry track usage, increase personalization, and optimize performance.
-The huge amount of data generated through IoT gives industries the ability to measure, analyze and optimize their products and their users’ experience.
-To date, cost has been a major barrier to the widespread implementation of IoT.
+The Internet of Things (IoT), the interconnection of sensors embedded in objects to send and receive data, has begun revolutionary changes in society.
+This is being accomplished through interconnectivity that helps industry track usage, increase personalization, and optimize performance.
+The huge amount of data generated through IoT gives industry the ability to measure, analyze and optimize their products and users’ experience.
+To date, cost, energy-efficiency and security have been major barriers to the widespread implementation of IoT.
 Traditional silicon-based sensors are powerful but come with sensing limitations and their production is often cost prohibitive even in mid-volume applications.
-Our goal is to establish a foundry facility similar to that existing for silicon IC chips.
-This pilot facility together with the local community IoT testbeds will be unique resources that can bring companies interested in diverse applications of IoT and data analytics to the Wabash region and Indiana.
+Our goal is to establish a foundry facility for non-silicon, disposable, wearable or large area sensors.
+IoT sensor nodes will also integrate traditional ICs to enable edge analytics, efficient low-power and secure wireless communication and networking.
+The SMART consortium will bring together companies interested in next generation 5G IoT networks and data analytics to Indiana.

-Purdue's Birck Nanotechnology Center in Discovery Park is leading a research initiative with two dozen faculty across ten Schools and four Colleges to combine advances in roll-to-roll systems, functional printing, and scalable low-cost nanomanufacturing to enable widespread use of IoT and digital technology.
-With Purdue’s strengths in engineering, agriculture, science, polytechnic and pharmacy there is particular interest in focusing efforts on smart thin film devices which could enable revolutionary products in:
+Purdue’s Birck Nanotechnology Center in Discovery Park is leading a research center with two dozen faculty across ten Schools and four Colleges to combine advances in roll-to-roll systems, functional printing, scalable nanomanufacturing, wearable devices and state-of-the-art electronics to enable widespread use of IoT and digital technology.
+With Purdue’s strengths in engineering, agriculture, science, polytechnic and pharmacy there is particular interest in focusing efforts on smart thin film devices which could enable revolutionary 5G IoT products in:

 - digital agriculture and smart food packaging (farm-to-fork)

-- digital health, compliance and human performance monitoring
+- digital health, wearables, compliance and human performance monitoring

-The Birck Nanotechnology Center (BNC) in Purdue’s Discovery Park isa $90 million, state-of-the-art nanofabrication and characterization facility that has already engaged leading research groups in nanoelectronics, nanophotonics, MEMS, RFIC design, nanobiotechnology, composite manufacturing, polymer processing, and analytic chemistry.
+The Birck Nanotechnology Center (BNC) in Purdue’s Discovery Park is a $90 million, state-of-the-art nanofabrication and characterization facility that has engaged leading research groups in nanoelectronics, nanophotonics, MEMS, RF IC design, nanobiotechnology, composite manufacturing, polymer processing, and analytic chemistry.
 We are working closely with Purdue’s $20M HP Printing Center specialized in hardware and software needed for manufacturing quality control.
-Since 2014, BNC has invested $3 million in new smart film tools and is leading the Indiana node together with Battery Innovation Center and IUPUI for the U.S. Department of Defense’s five-year, $171 million effort to launch the Flexible Hybrid Electronics Manufacturing Innovation Institute (NextFlex).
+Since 2014, BNC has invested $8 million in new smart film tools and is leading the Indiana effort together with the Battery Innovation Center and IUPUI for the U.S. Department of Defense’s five-year, $171 million effort to launch the Flexible Hybrid Electronics Manufacturing Innovation Institute (NextFlex).

 Current SMART Consortium industry partners include: